 Every few passes the jeweller must heat the wire until it is red hot, then allowed to cool down slowly.
 This is called annealing and helps to prevent the metal becoming too brittle to work with.

-When the wire is the required width and depth for the style of the 1st ring, is it bent to form a circle with the use of a forming press.
+When the wire is the required width and depth for the style of the first ring, it is bent to form a circle with the use of a forming press.

 Basic shape of the first ring.